brwashburn/vSerial-Python/README.md

 Thanks to pySerial's cross-platform compatibility, vSerial should work on Windows, OSX, Linux, and BSD systems (although we've only tested it on Windows and Linux).

 **Note:** While *vSerial* itself is written to be OS-agnostic, some of the examples may contain Windows-specific code, such as utilizing COM ports instead of generic Serial port handles.

-## Regarding Support
-*vSerial* is distributed in the hope that it will be useful, but is not an officially-released Vescent product.
-Technical support for this library will not be provided, and no guarantee of functionality is made.
-See the License section below.

 ## License
 MIT License